 Key Questions About The Technology Behind The 3 Steps

 What Is All-Laser or Blade-Free LASIK?

 All-laser LASIK is the most advanced evolution for the flap-creation step.
 In the ‘bladeless’ or ‘all-laser’ technique, a laser forms a series of bubbles in the corneal tissue to create the flap rather than using a blade.
-The advantages with this advanced technique are more accuracy and stability and greater patient comfort.
+The advantages of this advanced technique are more accuracy and stability and greater patient comfort.

 Which Technology Solves Night Vision Problems?

 Many of us suffer from night-vision problems with or without refractive surgery.
-In the earliest days of laser vision correction, some patients reported halos and ‘star bursts’ after their procedures, especially when driving at night.
+In the earliest days of laser vision correction, some patients reported halos and ‘starbursts’ after their procedures, especially when driving at night.
 Patients with large pupils were more susceptible to this complication.

 Today’s advanced lasers such as the Wavelight EX500 have dealt authoritatively with night vision issues.
 In fact, the Wavelight EX500 may be the best news possible for people concerned about their night-time vision.
 In FDA clinical trials for Wavelight EX500, patients reported improved night vision after the procedure.